hotosm/tracing-guides/_posts/tips/0100-01-01-Water-AreaRiver.md

 For more information visit the <a href="http://wiki.openstreetmap.org/wiki/Water" target="_blank">Water Wiki</a>.

 Here's an example of an area river feature.
+Notice the rice paddies on either side, we are not tracing these features for this project.